TheRealCaptainAwesome/LEGACY_social_network/README.md

 This is a social network application created just for fun, to get some practice using the MERN stack on something that could actually be shown to people.

+## Get Started

+ * Download the repo
+ * Run npm install
+ * To run the server: enter nodemon server.js from your terminal
+ * To run the client: cd into the client folder and enter npm start from your terminal

 ## Built With

 * [Node](https://nodejs.org/en/)